-- Newton Poppleford Primary School recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns.

-- All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20187 is not a barrier to sharing information where the failure to do so would place a child at risk of harm.

-- All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.

-- However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis.

-- We will always undertake to share our intention to refer a child to MASH with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+- Newton Poppleford Primary School recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20188 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis. - We will always undertake to share our intention to refer a child to MASH with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will contact the MASH consultation line.

-- 8. Child Protection Procedures
+8. Child Protection Procedures

-- Abuse and neglect are forms of maltreatment of a child.
+Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
+Abuse can take place wholly online, or technology may be used to facilitate off line abuse.
 They may be abused by an adult or adults or by another child or children.

-- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.

-- Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here".

-- There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

-- child missing from education

-- child missing from home or care

-- child sexual exploitation (CSE)

-- bullying including cyberbullying

-- domestic abuse

-- drugs

-- fabricated or induced illness

-- faith abuse

-- female genital mutilation (FGM)

-- forced marriage

-- gangs and youth violence